TheJacksonLaboratory/diachromatic/docs/mapping.rst

 re-ligation between ends of different restriction fragments and two artifact types that correspond to single restriction fragments whose ends failed to re-ligate with other fragments, either because both ends remained **un-ligated** or **self-ligated** with each other.
-Hybrid fragments correspond to valid interactions but also to cross-ligation artifacts depending on whether the re-ligtion occurred within the same protein-DNA complex or between different complexes.
+Hybrid fragments correspond to valid interactions but also to cross-ligation artifacts depending on whether the re-ligation occurred within the same protein-DNA complex or between different complexes.
 Paired-end sequencing of hybrid fragments may results in all possible relative orientations, i.e. reads of given pairs may pointing *inwards*, *outwards* or in the *same direction*.
 In contrast to that, sequencing of un-ligated fragments results in inward pointing pairs only, and sequencing of